-To provide a better perspective on the amount of time and level of difficulty involved in debugging the problems described above, we mention here the first issue faced in improving Uintah's AMR capabilities on our standard benchmark problem with resolution B. Within the MPM particle creation routines (see Section 4.2.1), the lowest core count we were able to initially reproduce the bug we encountered was 64K cores.
-This turned out to test the limits of the large-scale commercial debugger Allinea DDT [12] on Mira.
-At these core counts on Mira, IO nodes ran out of memory causing racks of the machine to crash.
-This was resolved only by the creation of special debug queues by ALCF staff that helped us to resolve this difficult, large-scale debugging issue.
+In order to provide a better perspective on the amount of time and level of difficulty involved in debugging the problems described above, the first issue faced in improving Uintah's AMR capabilities on our standard benchmark problem with resolution B is described.
+Within the MPM particle creation routines (see Section 4.2.1), the lowest core count we were able to reproduce the bug we encountered at large scale was 64K cores.
+This turned out to test the limits of the large-scale commercial debugger Allinea DDT [13] on Mira.
+At these core counts on Mira, I/O nodes ran out of memory causing racks of the machine to crash.
+This was resolved only by the creation of special debug queues by Argonne staff that helped us to resolve this difficult and large-scale debugging issue.

-- 4.2.
+4.2.
 Improvements.
 The Uintah framework has been improved to support the resolution required by (and hopefully beyond) this detonation problem, particularly in its particle system, load balancer and AMR infrastructure code.
-In order to identify key performance and scalability issues, we have employed Uintah's built-in monitoring functions to locate components needing improvement.
-Third-party profiling tools such the Google Performance Tools [19] and HPCToolkit [41] were then used to localize the exact code consuming the most CPU time.
-We also utilized manually inserted timers to confirm profiling results and to verify the improvement once changes were made.
-The following four major areas of Uintah infrastructure code are discussed here to illustrate the scaling deficiencies we discovered when running our standard benchmark problem using resolution-B (see Section 4.1) at extreme scale and how these problems were addressed.
-Some of these points are found somewhat commonly in practice, and the techniques used here differ with each case. - 4.2.1.
-Particle Creator.
-As higher resolutions are now being used in the MPMICE simulation (Section 4.1), we first observed a dramatic slow down during the initialization timestep.
-After resolving the large-scale debugging issues described in Section 4.1, we were able to localize the problem source.
-By then enabling Uintah's internal reporting for task execution times, we quickly discovered this performance issue originated from the MPM::actuallyInitialize task.
-This task is designed to create particles and initialize particle data.
-By using the profiling methods described above, we discovered the particle creator code to be the primary source of this slow down.
-In Uintah, particles on each patch are created internally by the framework via a particle creator component.
-There are many internal variables defined within the particle creator component's global scope.
-Each time the particle creator processes a new patch, these temporary variables were being overwritten.
-The particle creator component was originally written ten years ago and worked well when using an MPI-only approach; the only approach available within Uintah at that time.
-When multi-threaded support was recently added [33], Pthread mutexes were added to protect these globally defined variables and generated significant overhead due to contention for the locks when particles are created on multiple patches concurrently.
+In order to identify key performance and scalability issues, Uintah's built-in monitoring functions to locate components needing improvement was used.
+Third-party profiling tools such the Google Performance Tools [21] and HPCToolkit [43] were then used to localize the exact code consuming the most CPU time.
+Manually inserted timers were also used to confirm profiling results and to verify the improvement once changes were made.
+The following four major areas of Uintah infrastructure code are discussed here to illustrate the scaling deficiencies that were discovered when running the benchmark problem using resolution-B (see Section 4.1) at extreme scale and how these problems were addressed.